Sammywens/alx-system_engineering-devops/0x19-postmortem/README.md

  • Provide training to all engineers and staff on security best practices to minimize the risk of human error causing a security breach.

 # TODO:
- • Patch all servers running outdated software.
+ • Update all Outdated Firmwire and device drivers on the  servers.
  • Set up monitoring alerts for high CPU usage on all servers.
  • Conduct a security audit of all servers and implement any necessary changes.
  • Schedule regular security training sessions for all engineers and staff.